chrisodva/resume/README.md

 **Senior Sales Executive - Open Data Solutions GovDelivery (NuCivic) (11/2015 to present)**

-I sell the DKAN Open Souce as a Service product to the Federal market.
+I sell the DKAN Open Source as a Service product to the Federal market.

 **Digital Strategist, Taoti Creative (3/2014 to 11/2015)**

 I asked smart questions, challenged answers, and generally helped our prospective clients think about what their digital strategy needed to be.
 I also wrote proposals and gave presentations to sell our vision for how the Drupal website we were pitching would support and advance the client's digital strategy.

 * Sold $2 million in Drupal development in 20 months
-* Won 22% of propsals submitted (1 out 4.5) and made short list over 50% of the time.
+* Won 22% of proposals submitted (1 out 4.5) and made short list over 50% of the time.
 * Implemented sales processes, forecasting, pipeline management, etc.
 * Implemented SugarCRM, then migrated to Zoho CRM.